KennethanCeyer/browser-detect/README.md

 - **os**

-  User OS type as like `Windows NT 10.0`.
+  User OS type such as `Windows NT 10.0`.

 ----